What Is Homeowners Appliance Insurance?

 • Wear and tear: Standard wear and tear is covered by home warranties.
 For instance, parts that rust may be covered.
 The extent to which wear and tear is covered varies from provider to provider.

-• Accidents and disasters: Home appliance insurance is intended for normal wear and tear, not damage from external events like fires, floods or electrical surges.
+• Accidents and disasters: Home appliance insurance covers normal wear and tear, not damage from fires, floods or power surges.

 • After the manufacturer's warranty expires: When the manufacturer's warranty on an appliance or system has expired and your appliances break down, your home warranty kicks in.